Talking to your employees about ethics and the Standards of Conduct

 Set aside time to talk about public service values, the Standards of Conduct and respectful workplaces.
 Add them as conversation topics as part of your leadership practice.

-- Review and talk about workplace policies and guidelines (e.g. oath of employment, standards of conduct, social media guidelines etc.) as a team on a regular basis
+- Review and talk about workplace policies and guidelines (such as oath of employment, standards of conduct, social media guidelines etc.) as a team on a regular basis

-- Ask employees to be familiar with the respectful workplace resources and ethics-related resources on MyHR such as the Ethics & Standards of Conduct hub, the information about reporting wrongdoing under the Public Interest Disclosure Act, and Working With Others
+- Ask employees to be familiar with the respectful workplace resources and ethics-related resources on the Careers & MyHR pages Ethics and Standards of Conduct in the BC Public Service and Working with others, and the information about reporting wrongdoing under the Public Interest Disclosure Act

 - Talk about conduct openly and often.
 Make it a standing topic at team meetings with a “How would you handle this situation?” discussion